San Francisco to San Diego Road Trip: 10 Days in California

 Pacific Beach is a surfer’s paradise with a wide expanse of white sand and a laid-back town to match.
 Ocean Beach and nearby Sunset Cliffs are the least touristy of the three beach areas I’ve mentioned as has a chilled-out vibe that seems rooted in the 1970s.

 Spend your second day in San Diego exploring downtown neighbourhoods like Little Italy, the Gaslamp Quarter, and Seaport Village.
-Take the time to visit Maritime Museum and the USS Midway, both really interesting stops to help you learn more about San Diego’s seafaring history.
+Take the time to visit the Maritime Museum and the USS Midway, both really interesting stops to help you learn more about San Diego’s seafaring history.

 If you have more time or it interests you more, head over to Coronado Island which is home to the famous Hotel Del Coronado and one of the best beaches in San Diego.
 It also has a lot of great restaurants and shops worth checking out.